 Although not perfect, the AI racers have been greatly improved and are almost at the point where it feels lifelike.
 It wasn’t that long ago where the AI stuck to their lane, but now, the spacing promotes staggering of cars throughout, fighting just as hard as the player for position.
 Pay attention during a race with pit stops enabled and you’ll see cars Al cars going for the pass instead of pitting, trying to put an untouchable lead ahead of the next vehicle.
 I would say that the AI could be a tad more aggressive on turns, as they slow down much more than is necessary.

 The NASCAR Heat series has quietly become one of the top racing franchises this generation.
 With each iteration, the on-track experience has been tweaked or enhanced, such as the highly improved tire wear and handling in this year’s offering.
 NASCAR Heat 4 without a doubt should be in contention for one of the better racing games of the year.
 I don’t think it is quite there yet, but it positively is trending in the right direction.
 The AI feels like it is a few tweaks from perfection, and the multiplayer needs to add some type of griefing protection to entice more players to race online.
-There are plenty of adjustments that you can make to customize the AI settings, add or remove driving aids, and more.Note: NASCAR Heat 4 was reviewed based on a digital PS4 copy of the game, provided by the publisher.
+There are plenty of adjustments that you can make to customize the AI settings, add or remove driving aids, and more.Note: NASCAR Heat 4 was reviewed on PlayStation 4.
+A digital copy of the game provided by the publisher.